Feltia subterranea

-Feltia subterranea, formerly known as Agrotis subterranea, and commonly known as the granulate cutworm or tawny shoulder, is a moth of the family Noctuidae.
+Feltia subterranea, formerly known as Agrotis subterranea, and commonly known as the granulate cutworm, subterranean dart moth, or tawny shoulder, is a moth of the family Noctuidae.
 It is found in North America, from Massachusetts and New York to California and the southern parts of the United States and Mexico.
-It is also present in Central America and South America where it has been reported in Honduras, Costa Rica, Cuba, Panama, Venezuela, Colombia, South-East Brazil, Uruguay, Chile, the Antilles.
+It is also present in Central America and South America where it has been reported in Honduras, Costa Rica, Cuba, Panama, Venezuela, Colombia, South-East Brazil, Uruguay, Chile, and the Antilles.

 The wingspan is 38–44 mm.

 The larvae feed on a wide range of plants, including over 61 hosts of economic importance.

 The adults are a pollinator of fetterbush lyonia.